 Generally, most of us prefer not to think of depressing things.
 That makes sense.
-Better to think about sunshine, puppy dogs, children, vacations, and a good meal, not anything depressing like death, dying, disability, and long-term care.
+Better to think about sunshine, puppy dogs, children, vacations, and a good meal, not anything painful like death, dying, disability, and long-term care.

 However, there is tremendous peace-of-mind for both you and your family when you take a few minutes and plan for some of life's more unpleasant things.
 A medical power of attorney and a living will is essential in giving peace-of-mind to the family, so they understand your wishes.

 With advances in medical science, longevity has become a problem.
-Yes, we live longer, and that leads to financial concerns, and the impact aging has on our health and well-being.
+Yes, we live longer, leading to financial concerns, and the impact aging has on our health and well-being.
 More of us require long-term care services than ever before.
-The U.S. Department of Health and Human Services suggests that 70% of us will need some long-term care service before we pass … if we reach the age of 65.
+The U.S. Department of Health and Human Services suggests that many of us will need some long-term care service before we pass … if we reach the age of 65.
 While this doesn't mean we will all need long-term care services, many of us will.

 Health events and accidents that used to kill us no longer do.
 This longevity means either additional health issues and long-term care, or we just continue to get older.
 Getting older means a high risk of health issues and long-term care.
 Ugh!

-If you are unable to speak for yourself, what family member do you want to be in control of making decisions on your behalf?
+If you cannot speak for yourself, what family member do you want to be in control of making decisions on your behalf?
 Will they know what your preferences happen to be?

 Health events like a stroke or even early-onset dementia may make you unable to make your own decisions.
 Carol Bradley Bursack, a veteran family caregiver, author, and columnist, writes in HeathCentral.com that everyone over the age of 18 should have appropriate health care and financial documents in place if they are unable to speak for themselves.